0x24a/WarpPlusKeyGenerator-NG/README.md

 ## Something you should know
 If you want to use this library in your project, please put a link to my github page! thanks!
+Also, if you don't want to make changes to this repo, DO NOT FORK THIS, because i will recieve LOTS OF notifications.
+If you just want to make a backup in case of a takedown, GIT PULL it, do NOT fork it.

 ## Installation
 `pip3 install -r requirements.txt`.